 The project was funded by the Department of Energy and Climate Change and Scottish and Southern Energy and managed in a partnership between Bristol City Council, the Centre for Sustainable Energy and Wessex Home Improvement Loans.

 Somerset West Home Energy, a project that took place in the council areas of Sedgemoor, Taunton Deane and West Somerset, helped three householders install solid wall insulation and three other householders install heating systems through the Affordable Warmth element of ECO.
 The project was funded by Scottish and Southern Energy and the Somerset West local authority partnership.

 The following two hard-to-treat schemes also provided valuable learning from a delivery context.
 They were innovative projects, which attracted considerable interest and were absolutely crucial in developing our understanding of how to encourage, install and fund the installation of complex insulation measures:

 Freedom from Fuel Poverty, funded by Bath & North East Somerset Council, focused on providing free solid wall insulation along with renewable energy (specifically solar hot water or solar PV) to people living in fuel poverty.

-The Somerset West Hard-to-Treat scheme is a pilot project funded by West Somerset, Sedgemoor and Taunton Deane district councils that gives small grants and access to low-interest council-backed loans to owner-occupiers to make their ‘hard-to-treat’ homes warmer and cheaper to heat through measures such as solid wall insulation (internal or external), floor insulation and complex roof insulation (e.g. beneath rafters, flat roof).
+Somerset West Hard-to-Treat was a pilot project funded by West Somerset, Sedgemoor and Taunton Deane district councils.
+It gave small grants and access to low-interest, council-backed loans to owner-occupiers to make their ‘hard-to-treat’ homes warmer and cheaper to heat, through measures such as solid wall insulation (internal or external), floor insulation and complex roof insulation (e.g. beneath rafters, flat roof).

-For more information about our insulation schemes, contact Michael McClelland by email or on 0117 934 1445.
+For more information about our insulation schemes, please get in touch with Michael McClelland by email or on 0117 934 1445.